codefinite-vri/Image-Processing-Practicals/README.md

 # Image Processing Practicals

 These are the set of practicals done under the course of Image Processing at colleges affiliated to the Goa University.
-These are done using a GUI (Graphical User Interface) which helps to observe the results in a more efficient way.
+These are all done in Java using a GUI (Graphical User Interface) which helps to observe the results in a more efficient way.

 ## Getting Started